tweetmagik/spark-yarn/README.md

 # Spark-Yarn

-`spark-yarn` launches Spark applications on YARN, the resource manager for the Hadoop MapReduce 2.0 project.
+This project launches Spark applications on YARN, the resource manager for the Hadoop MapReduce 2.0 project.
 You specify a JAR for the application, the locations where Mesos and Spark are installed on the cluster, and the number of slave resources to acquire, and `spark-yarn` will launch a cluster with the required resources and run your job.